Alpine Skiing Program

-Led by Director of Alpine Skiing Julia Ford and Head Coach Travis Nevins, Cardigan provides the focused dry-land and on-hill training experience of a traditional ski academy while remaining dedicated to academic enrichment and promoting athletic growth through participation in other sports in other seasons.
+Led by Director of Alpine Skiing Julia Ford and Head Coach Travis Nevins, Cardigan provides the focused training experience of a traditional ski academy while remaining dedicated to academic enrichment, character development, and athletic growth through participation in other sports during the fall and spring.

-Our student-athletes benefit from being part of campus community who care about, help, and support each other.
-Unlike traditional "Winter Term" ski programs available to boys this age, Cardigan offers a dynamic curriculum and an academic support system that sets our boys up for success at their next step.
-Cardigan offers the ability to train on-snow five days a week with no disruption to our academic day.
+Unlike traditional "Winter Term" ski programs available to boys this age, Cardigan offers a dynamic curriculum and an academic support system that sets our boys up for success at their next step, both academically and athletically.
+Cardigan skiers train on-snow five days a week with no disruption to our academic program.

 Located in the heart of New England ski country, Cardigan has access to several ski areas and premiere alpine training sites, including those also used by highly competitive college programs.
 Cardigan skiers benefit from a diversity of training terrain and variety of full-length slalom, giant slalom, and Super G venues.

 Cardigan student-athletes take advantage of the Johnson-Wakely Fitness Center, our fully-equipped, on-campus athletic training facility.
 Many of our skiers are also members of our Mountain Bike Team and benefit from our own, school-owned and maintained trail network.

 In addition to Ms. Ford, Mr. Nevins is a former collegiate All-American and member of USCSA National Champion team.
 Our program also features three experienced assistant coaches.
 This allows us to keep our coach to athlete ratio very low, which is critical to athletic development at this age.
 Many of the coaches are also faculty members, advisors, and dorm parents.
 They get to know our students as individuals and not just athletes, and care about their development, success, and well-being both on and off the mountain.